 - Convenes people with diverse perspectives to build understanding through robust debate

 ELI recently sat down with the folks at Great.com to talk about how ELI is making law work for people, places and the planet.
 Watch or listen here.

 More About Us

 Since 1969, ELI has played a pivotal role in shaping the fields of environmental law, policy, and management, domestically and abroad.
-Today, we enter our fifth decade as an internationally recognized, non-partisan research and education center working to strengthen environmental protection by improving law and governance worldwide.
+We are an internationally recognized non-partisan research, publishing, and education center working to strengthen environmental protection by improving law and governance worldwide.

 We deliver insightful and impartial analysis to opinion makers, including government officials, environmental and business leaders, academics, members of the environmental bar, and journalists.
 ELI is a clearinghouse and a town hall, providing common ground for debate on important environmental issues.

 Developing Law and Policy: From drafting landmark ocean management regulations for Antigua and Barbuda, to helping rebuild the legal framework for forestry in Liberia in the wake of a civil war fueled by conflict timber, we work with our partners to create practical, implementable laws and policies, learning from the experiences of others but tailored to the circumstances and needs of the local communities.

 Educating Professionals and the Public: Across the U.S. and the globe, we teach people about the law, procedures, their rights and strategies for change.
 We are training judges around the world on critical topics in domestic and international environmental law and informing communities dependent on the Gulf of Mexico on how to influence the restoration and recovery process.
 We educate thousands of environmental professionals each year in the United States, with the conviction that more skilled environmental professionals result in better environmental outcomes.
 The ultimate goal is to help people improve the implementation of environmental and natural resource law globally.